Things to do for families

 There are a wide range of activities for children and young people to do in and around Redbridge.
-For toddlers there are activities that mums and dads can also join in and for children of primary school age there are activities where you can simply drop them off – and pick them up later!

 You will see the different activities on the right of this screen, but please take some time to read the advice below first, especially where you will not be supervising your child during the activity.